tingxi-li/EfficiencyAttack/README.md

 ---

-## Table 2: Energy Consumption of Each Component in Traffic Pipeline (A)
+## Table 2: Energy Consumption of Each Component in Traffic Pipeline

-> *Note: This table is commented out in the source file and included here for reference only.*

 Showing Transformer-based (Transf.) and CNN-based (CNN) results.